krewast/gtin/gtin.php/README.md

 Or

-    php composer.phar test
+    php ../composer.phar test

 ## Publishing

 The gtin.php library is published through [Packagist](https://packagist.org).
-It indexes the public Git repository so you just need to push the latest code.
+It indexes the public Git repository and has a hook to detect new pushes.